Overview

 - Valleyview

-DVD videos are also available for loan at the Grande Prairie, Spirit River and Valleyview Fish and Wildlife offices.
+- DVD videos are also available for loan at the Grande Prairie, Spirit River and Valleyview Fish and Wildlife offices.

-Use a Bear-Resistant Bin for Garbage
+Use a bear-resistant bin for garbage

 Through a partnership with the Peace Parkland Naturalists, Bearsaver brand bear-resistant garbage bins are available for a reduced cost to residents living in subdivisions around Grande Prairie and other rural residents living in the Peace Country.

-Get Involved
+Get involved

 Ensuring that your community is BearSmart is the responsibility of everyone.
 Remind your neighbours to be BearSmart and keep their yard clean of smelly attractants.

-What is a smelly attractant?
-Find out:
+- What is a smelly attractant?
+Find out at BearSmart – Know What Attracts Bears

-Make Contact
+Make contact

 Contact the Grande Prairie Fish and Wildlife office at 780-538-5263: